conrad-blucher-institute/fog_benchmarks_models/README.md

 # Fog Detection with 2D CNNs
 ## Benchmarks for comparison with FogNet (3D CNN)

-FogNet is a deep learning architecture for fog prediction by Hamid Kamangir.
+[FogNet](https://gridftp.tamucc.edu/fognet/) is a deep learning architecture for fog prediction.
 The input data is a raster cube where each band is a 32x32 meteorological or oceanic variable over a spatial region.
 The number of variable channels ranges from 288-385, depending on the target lead time.
 Models has been trained with lead times of 6, 12, and 24 hours.
 For clarity, here _architecture_ is a network and _model_ is a specific trained instance.

 FogNet achieves good predictive performance using: